kubernetes/enhancements/keps/sig-node/3545-improved-multi-numa-alignment/README.md

 | node6      | 30    | 30    | 30    | 30    | 12    | 12    | 10    | 11    |
 | node7      | 30    | 30    | 30    | 30    | 12    | 12    | 11    | 10    |

-And following bitmasks:
+And the following bitmasks:

 * 10001000 -> (10 + 30 + 10 +30) /4 = 20
 * 11100000 -> (10 + 11 + 12 + 10 + 11 + 12 + 12 + 12 + 10) / 6 = 16.7

-In second case even though the average distance is lower but the bitmask width is bigger and that is why the first case should be preffered.
+In the second case, even though the average distance is lower, the number of NUMA nodes is larger (meaning that the first case should always be preferred).

 ### Test Plan